MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/revert.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

 reverts a volume back to a specified shadow copy.
 This is supported only for shadow copies in the CLIENTACCESSIBLE context.
-These shadow copies are persistent and can only be made by the system provider. if used without parameters, **revert** displays help at the command prompt.
+These shadow copies are persistent and can only be made by the system provider.
+If used without parameters, **revert** displays help at the command prompt.

 ## Syntax